vivek-023/Quiz-App/README.md

 ├── tsconfig.json         # TypeScript config
 ├── vite.config.ts        # Vite configuration
 └── README.md             # Project documentation
-📸 Screenshots
-Quiz Page

-Results Page

-(To add screenshots: create a screenshots/ folder in your repo, drop images there, and update the links above.)

 🔮 Future Enhancements
 ⏱️ Timer for each question